Meet Our Judges

 Martha is a Wine Enthusiast who has been practicing for 25 years as an evaluator – “judge” if you will – with her husband, Mike Dunne.
 In addition to her wine interests, she is an autism advocate and author of “’Wait, What Do You Mean?’
 Asperger’s Tell and Show.”
 She also loves her art form as a professional interior designer.

-Restaurateur & Wine Enthusiast – Citizen Vine, The Vine and Brickyard Kitchen & Bar
+Lisa Gomez – Restaurateur & Wine Enthusiast – The Vine,

 Lisa owns two local wine & tapas bars: “Citizen Vine” in Historic Folsom since 2018 and “The Vine” in El Dorado Hills.
 She also recently became the owner of “Brickyard Kitchen & Bar” in Roseville.